 Put your hands on your heart and feel it beating.

-Then listen to your heart, feel the emotions you have in this moment.
+Then listen to your heart feel the emotions you have at this moment.

-This technique is easy and can be helpful in a variety of situations including centering yourself, calming down, feeling stressed or upset, anxiety or sadness.
+This technique is easy and can be helpful in various situations, including centering yourself, calming down, feeling stressed or upset, anxious or sad.

 2. Connecting to your Heart

 It’s very important to stay focused, so you may want to close your eyes for this meditation.